ccmucdenver/ccm-docs/docs/updates.md

 ### 2022/07/09

 * Automatic CPU temperature monitoring was started.
-All jobs on an Alderaan node will be suspended if the temperature of at least one of its CPUs reaches 92 C.
+All jobs on an Alderaan node will be suspended if the temperature of at least one of the CPUs on the node reaches 92 C.

-* A link to real-time CPU temperature on all alderaan nodes was added above.
+* A link to real-time CPU temperature on all Alderaan nodes was added above.

 * If the room temperate reaches 29 C, all Alderaan jobs will be automatically suspended.